 Legal Adoption Issues

 Adopting a child can involve numerous legal issues, beginning with the simple question of how to adopt or what type of adoption to choose.
 Adoption may affect your tax responsibilities and you may need to navigate complex adoption court procedures.
-These issues can be especially complicated if you are a same sex couple trying to adopt a child.
+These issues can be especially complicated if you're a same-sex couple trying to adopt a child.
 Prospective parents should consider all of their options and be aware of all of the concerns surrounding adoption.

 Adoptions from Overseas

 Choosing to adopt is just the beginning of what can be a complex emotional and legal process.
-If you would like legal help with your adoption, you can schedule a consultation with an experienced adoption attorney to discuss your case.
-You can also read more general information on this topic in FindLaw’s adoption law section.
+If you'd like legal help with your adoption, you can schedule a consultation with an experienced adoption attorney to discuss your specific situation.
+A lawyer can provide more background information about adoption and guide you through the adoption process.